iam-adss/iam-adss/README.md

 ## 🙋🏻‍♂️ ABOUT
  I graduated from Sheridan College with a Diploma in Electrical/Electronics Engineering.
 I have a knack for problem solving, I combine technical and practical expertise to deliver exceptional result.

- Im actively pursuing to further my education in the following
+ Im actively producing projects on the following

  - ☁️ Cloud Computing through AWS training